Maximum 18 months

 Lifelong Learning in Museums.
 The educational mission of museums beyond the formal education framework: conceptual approach and European practices.
 An attentive selection of international readings offers useful tools for investigating the subject.

 Art as a factor of social and cultural local development

 Loukia Loizou-Hadjigavriel, A.G.
 Leventis Art Gallery Director, Nicosia

 Art museums are frequently seen as elitists and their social and economic impact on the local development is underestimated unless they can count on a long standing international relevance.
-But a lot can be learnt by experiences of well organized, modern in their architecture and in their presentation philosophy like the A.G.
-Leventis Art Gallery in Nicosia, Cyprus which offers an excellent example of a successful museum policy in a Mediterranean country examined in the international arena, which is the field of action of the Leventis Foundation.
+But a lot can be learnt by experiences of well organized museums, modern in their architecture and in their presentation philosophy like the A.G.
+Leventis Art Gallery in Nicosia, in Cyprus, which offers an excellent example of a successful museum policy in a Mediterranean country examined in the context of the international arena, which is the field of action of the Leventis Foundation.

 The Museum of the Future – a Participatory Museum

 The social role of museums in contemporary society and its perspective for the next future are the issues of this Module.
 The participatory programs are a crucial step forward of contemporary museums going beyond the traditional collection oriented approach.
 In this context social media play a primary role.
 This Module investigates these themes both at the theoretical and practical levels proposing methodologies and examples for the different segments of the audience.